 - It applies the approved commits as patches (

-repository. - If conflicts occur, it pauses and tells you how to resolve them manually.
+git am) to youroutput_pathrepository. - If conflicts occur, it pauses and tells you how to resolve them manually.

 - When done, it updates the state file and prompts you to commit that state change back to your internal repo.